sukykaur/AzureGDPR/DWoverview.md

 Azure enables you to export your data at any time, without seeking approval from Microsoft.
 Azure Active Directory (AAD) enables you to export data associated with AAD accounts in a .csv file.

 Using SQL queries, Microsoft customers can identify and then export personal data hosted in Azure SQL Database.

+#### Virtual Network
+This reference architecture defines a private virtual network with an address space of 10.0.0.0/16.

+**Network Security Groups**: [NSGs](https://docs.microsoft.com/azure/virtual-network/virtual-networks-nsg) contain Access Control Lists (ACLs) that allow or deny traffic within a VNet.
+NSGs can be used to secure traffic at a subnet or individual VM level.
+The following NSGs exist:
+  -	An NSG for the Data Tier (SQL Server Clusters, SQL Server Witness, and SQL Load Balancer)
+  -	An NSG for the management bastion host
+  -	An NSG for Active Directory
+  - An NSG for SQL Server Reporting Services

+Each of the NSGs have specific ports and protocols open so that the solution can work securely and correctly.
+In addition, the following configurations are enabled for each NSG:
+  -	[Diagnostic logs and events](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-network-nsg-manage-log) are enabled and stored in a storage account
+  -	OMS Log Analytics is connected to the [NSG's diagnostics](https://github.com/krnese/AzureDeploy/blob/master/AzureMgmt/AzureMonitor/nsgWithDiagnostics.json)

+**Subnets**: Each subnet is associated with its corresponding NSG.

 ### Protect
 **Establish security controls to prevent, detect, and respond to vulnerabilities and data breaches.**